wri/comms-dev-documentation/vendor-requirements/js-apps.md

 ### Drupal Module Notes

 Examples are below, including a step-by-step tutorial.
-The Drupal module creates a unique block type that can be placed into any Drupal node in whatever manner you place blocks (Block Layout, Layout Builder, etc.)
+The Drupal module creates a unique block type that can be placed into any Drupal node, in whatever manner you place blocks (Block Layout, Layout Builder, etc.)

 ## Self Contained JS Apps Hosted On Pantheon But Not Integrated Into Drupal